SJSU-CS-systems-group/SimpleWifiDirect/README.md

 - Android Studio likes to change it's UI every couple of years, so try to find Android Studio tutorials at most 1 -2 years before the time you are currently reading this.

-- See SimpleWifiDirectGuide for a companion reading piece for this app.
+- See SimpleWifiDirectGuide.pdf for a companion guide for understanding this app.

 - Good Luck!